d-reddy/university-test/README.md

 ## Usage
 1) open a browser

-2) if not already installed it may be a good idea to have a json viewer extension installed ie JSONView Chrome extension
+2) if not already installed it may be a good idea to have a json viewer extension installed to more clearly see the report output ie JSONView Chrome extension

 3) hit this endpoint http://localhost:8080/report

 4) should see the output answering the questions above

+5) to update db data, simply update csv, and reload the page

 ## Testing
 To run the existing unit tests issue the following from the repository root